-Financial Commitment: That sources of public or private funds or combinations thereof have been identified which will be sufficient to finance capital facilities necessary to support development and that to that end.
+Financial Commitment: That, sources of public or private funds or combinations thereof have been identified which will be sufficient to finance capital facilities necessary to support development and that there is assurance that such funds will be timely put to that end.

 Geologically Hazardous Areas: Areas that because of their susceptibility to erosion, sliding, earthquake, or other geological events, may have limited suitability for the siting of commercial, residential, or industrial development consistent with public health or safety concerns.

 Goal: The long-term end toward which programs or activities are ultimately directed.